min69u/Reforestation/README.md

-## What did one snowman say to the other snow man?
-Do you smell carrot?
+## What time did the man go to the dentist?
+Tooth hurt-y.